 \textbf{Reasoning models trained via reinforcement learning (RL).}\quad Applying large-scale RL in LLM post-training phase has proven highly effective in enhancing reasoning abilities.
 It enables LLMs to develop reflection, self-correction, and long-chain reasoning skills for problem-solving ~\citep{openai2024o1, kumar2024training, shao2024deepseekmath, yeo2025demystifying}.
 Recently, DeepSeek-R1 ~\citep{guo2025deepseek} made significant breakthrough by achieving strong reasoning performance purely through RL, without the need for supervised fine-tuning (SFT).

 \textbf{Modular inference without LLM parameter updates.}\quad Modular approach decomposes complex reasoning tasks into simpler sub-tasks, each assigned to specialized LLM modules implemented through few-shot prompting ~\citep{khot2023decomposed}.
 In logical reasoning, it involves two key modules that operate iteratively: premise selection and inference ~\citep{creswell2023selectioninference}.
-Extending from this foundation, Cumulative Reasoning ~\citep{zhang2024cumulative} integrates LLM verifier to validate reasoning steps.
+Extending from this foundation, Cumulative Reasoning ~\citep{zhang2025cumulative} integrates LLM verifier to validate reasoning steps.
 DetermLR ~\citep{sun-etal-2024-determlr} employs LLM scorer to prioritize relevant premises.
 SymbCoT ~\citep{xu2024faithful} and Aristotle ~\citep{xu2024aristotle} introduce LLM translator to convert natural language input into symbolic representations.
 Further research embeds LLM modules into topological structures, enabling deliberate problem solving ~\citep{yao2023tree, besta2024graph}.

-Current LLM-based methods for logical reasoning still struggle with structured exploration, maintaining logical coherence, and ensuring reasoning rigor in complex, multi-step tasks.
+Current LLM-based methods for logical reasoning still struggle to perform structured exploration while ensuring logical coherence and rigor in complex, multi-step reasoning tasks.
 To address these challenges, we propose a novel inference-time modular approach that enables systematic and extensive proof exploration and enhances reasoning rigor.